mgorav/semantic-data-catalog/README.md

 2. **Smarter data governance**
-    With the power of ontology driven knowledge graph in one hand, clear understanding of the meanings of data asset graph as well as relationship of data concepts on the other hand, _**a semantic data catalog provides an organization a tool to better manage and utilize their data._**
+    With the power of ontology driven knowledge graph in one hand, clear understanding of the meanings of data asset graph as well as relationship of data concepts on the other hand, **_a semantic data catalog provides an organization a tool to better manage and utilize their data._**
 3. **Increased efficiency and productivity**
-   Semantic data catalog makes **_"search for data"_** easier, there providing meaning context, while **_"searching in data"_** (lakehouse). it not only increase productivity, as well as, efficiency
+   Semantic data catalog makes **_"search for data"_** easier, there by providing contextual knowledge driven **_"search in data"_** (lakehouse).
+This not only increase productivity, as well as, efficiency

  NOTE: excessive metadata can have negative affect on search, as articulated by [Zipf Law](https://en.wikipedia.org/wiki/Zipf%27s_law)